oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     the python-oracledb Thick mode.
 See :ref:`enablingthick`.

 There are different ways to retrieve Azure AD OAuth2 tokens.
-Some of the ways to retrieve the OAuth2 tokens are detailed in `Examples of Retrieving Azure AD OAuth2 Tokens <https://www.oracle.com/pls/topic/lookup?ctx=db19&id= GUID-3128BDA4-A233-48D8-A2B1-C8380DBDBDCF>`_.
+Some of the ways to retrieve OAuth2 tokens are detailed in `Examples of Retrieving Azure AD OAuth2 Tokens <https://www.oracle.com/pls/topic/lookup?ctx=db19&id= GUID-3128BDA4-A233-48D8-A2B1-C8380DBDBDCF>`_.
 You can also retrieve Azure AD OAuth2 tokens by using `Azure Identity client library for Python